Antigua: Sport

 The major Antiguan sport is cricket.
 Vivian ("Viv") Richards is one of the most famous Antiguans, who played for, and captained, the West Indies cricket team.
-Richards scored the fastest Test century at the Antigua Recreation Ground, it was also the venue at which Brian Lara twice broke the world record for an individual Test innings (375 in 1993/94, 400 not out in 2003/04).
-Antigua was the location of a 2007 Cricket World Cup site, on a new Recreation Ground constructed on an old cane field in the north of the island.
+Richards scored the fastest Test century at the Antigua Recreation Ground.
+What's more Brian Lara twice broke the world record for an individual Test innings at the ARG, scoring 375 in 1993/94 and 400 not out in 2003/04.
+The ARG was replaced by a new cricketing arena, dubbed the Sir Vivian Richards Stadium, constructed in time for the 2007 Cricket World Cup.
 Both football (soccer) and basketball are becoming popular among the island youth.
 There are several golf courses in Antigua.
 Daniel Bailey was the first athlete to win a global world medal at the 2010 IAAF World Indoor Championships.

 Being surrounded by water, sailing is one of the most popular sports with Antigua Sailing Week and Antigua Classic Yacht Regatta being two of the region's most reputable sailing competitions.
 Hundreds of yachts from around the world compete around Antigua each year.
 Sport fishing is also a very popular sport with several big competitions held yearly.
 Windsurfing was very popular until kite-surfing came to the island.
 Kitesurfing or kite-boarding is very popular at Jabbawock Beach.